• Skip to primary navigation

 Notes on Gluten Free Sourdough Pizza Crust:

-• The older the sourdough starter, the more developed the flavor.
-My starter is 7 months old and has become very reliable.
-I used 4-day-old discard for a nice sour flavor.
-If your starter tends to over-proof in recipes, you can reduce the amount of yeast.
-I use the combination of discard + yeast to give the discard a boost (it's not nearly as active as a starter) and so that there is very little wait time for rising.
+• The older your sourdough starter, the more developed its flavor.
+My starter is 7 months old and very reliable, and I used 4-day-old discard for a nice tang.
+If your starter tends to over-proof, you can reduce the yeast.
+Using a combination of discard and yeast gives the discard a boost—since it’s not as active as a fully fed starter—and keeps rise time short.

-• Basting with butter prevents a dry crust.
-The milk fats also encourages browning.
-This crust doesn't get super golden brown, so I recommend broiling on low the last few minutes.
-If you can't have dairy, you can sub for dairy-free butter or olive oil.
-I haven't personally tested the olive oil.
+• Brushing the crust with butter prevents dryness and helps encourage browning.
+This crust doesn’t get deeply golden on its own, so I recommend broiling on low for the last few minutes.
+If you need a dairy-free option, substitute with dairy-free butter or olive oil.

 • One reader in the GF sourdough FB group got creative with their melted butter rub and added in Italian seasonings, onion powder, and garlic powder.
 Other great additions would be Parmesan, oregano, red pepper flakes, etc.